A lot or a little?

 Parents need to know that Your Son is a 2018 Spanish movie in which a father attempts to take the law into his own hands after a violent beating outside a nightclub leaves his son in a coma.
 There's an extended rape scene in which an ex-boyfriend rapes a woman in his car while his friend encourages it and records the act on his smartphone.
-A man is violently beaten by several men outside of a nightclub, shown getting punched and kicked until knocked unconscious, then stomped in the face several times by one of the perpetrators.
+A man is violently beaten by several men outside of a nightclub, shown getting punched and kicked until he's knocked unconscious, then stomped in the face several times by one of the perpetrators.
 A man stabs another man in the neck inside the bathroom stall of a nightclub, killing the man.
 A man in a car hits another man riding a motorcycle, causing him to crash and suffer injuries.
 A man strikes another man repeatedly on the arm and hand with the sharp end of a hammer.
-Cocaine use in one scene.
-Cigarette smoking throughout.
-Some profanity, including "f--k" and a homosexual slur.
+Cocaine is used in one scene, and there's cigarette smoking throughout.
+Some profanity is heard, including "f--k" and a homosexual slur.

 What's the story?